jerryxu99/Reddit-clone/README.md

 The app is deployed at https://jxu-reddit-clone.herokuapp.com/

+Please note that Heroku automatically sleeps deployment instances for resource management.
+The page may take up to 20 seconds to load if cold-starting.

 ## Motivation
 The purpose of this project was to learn.
 A major motivation behind this project was familiarizing myself with Typescript.
 On the topic of learning new technologies, I figured I might as well try a completely new tech stack, steering away from MERN.
 I had my first experience